HDRUK/FM-summary/readme.txt

 ----------------------
 Copyright
 ----------------------
-Copyright (c) 2015, Hailiang Huang and Mark J Daly, Analytic and Translational Genetics Unit, Massachusetts General Hospital, Boston MA
+Copyright (c) 2016, Hailiang Huang, Padhraig Gormley and Mark J Daly, Analytic and Translational Genetics Unit, Massachusetts General Hospital, Boston MA
 All rights reserved.

 Redistribution and use in source and binary forms, with or without